gieljnssns/My-Hassio-config/config/custom_components/huawei_solar/README.md

 **Q**: I didn't check 'Advanced: Elevate permissions' during the initial setup of this integration and changed my mind.
 How do I change this?

-**A**: Uninstall and reinstall this integration.
-You will not lose the history of your sensors.
+**A**: 'Reconfigure' the integration.
+This action is available from the dropdown menu on the [integration settings page](https://my.home-assistant.io/redirect/integration/?domain=huawei_solar).